addy-dclxvi/i3-starterpack/README.md

 - Then install some additional packages to make your desktop enjoyable <br />
 `sudo apt-get install hsetroot rxvt-unicode xsel lxappearance scrot`

-- I use CMUS Music Player, Ranger File Manager, and Vim Text Editor.
+- I use CMUS Music Player, Ranger File Manager, Vim Text Editor, and Fish Interactive Shell.
 If you're interested, also install them (optional).
 I also put my configurations of those apps in this repo. <br />
-`sudo apt-get install cmus ranger vim`
+`sudo apt-get install cmus ranger vim fish` <br />
+To activate Fish interative shell `sudo chsh -s /usr/bin/fish addy` (replace addy with your own username).
+Fish will be available after next login.
+I have written an article about Fish interactive shell [here](https://addy-dclxvi.github.io/post/fish-shell/).

 ## Explanations of Additional Packages
 - Hsetroot is a wallpaper handler. i3 has no wallpaper handler by default.